“May Contain”

 Please see the figure below.

+But don’t freak out.
 This is where the moms on Facebook tell you that choosing foods with precautionary warnings is “like playing Russian Roulette,” which is basically saying one of those items might be a loaded gun that can kill you.
 Sigh.
 Based on the evidence-based advice I’ve heard from allergists and academic allergy organizations, there is far more nuance than that.
+See the sources below to learn more about the actual risks, which are generally low.

 I always have to say: Please speak to your board-certified allergist for guidance about how to handle precautionary labeling.